Terrible Towel: Appearance

 The Towel has been redesigned multiple times, as well as spawning its own line of paraphernalia.
 The line, known as "Terrible Stuff", includes T-shirts, license plates, pillows, earrings, and beach towels; all include The Terrible Towel logo.
 When originally released, the towel was available in gold and black, was a simple design and had the words "the terrible towel" printed on the front.
-The current version of the Towel, introduced in 1998, adds the words "Myron Cope's Official" on the top and "A Pittsburgh Original" at the bottom and are of a Gold color.
+The current version of the Towel, introduced in 1998, adds the words "Myron Cope's Official" on the top and "A Pittsburgh Original" at the bottom.
 Towels with a plethora of variations are also in production; such variations include Towels featuring the Steelers logo, embroidered lettering, and towels with reversed colors featuring yellow writing on a black towel.
 Throughout the years there have also been many special edition Towels.
 After the Steelers won Super Bowl XL in 2005, a Towel with the words "Super Bowl XL Champions", the date, final score, and Super Bowl XL logo was released.
 The victory also spawned the production of a Towel featuring the logos of the six Super Bowls that the franchise has won.
 During the Steelers' 75th anniversary season in 2007, a special edition Towel with the logo of the Steelers' benchmark season was added to the line-up of Towels.
 The original 1975–1997 Terrible Towel is sold as a throwback on the Steelers official website.
 A giant Terrible Towel measuring 54' x 90' was introduced at the 2014 home opener at Heinz Field and was "waved" by the 144 fans holding it.